Seaweed Health Foundation / Standards Standards

 It aims to provide protection and quality assurance to consumers, intermediaries and producers, whether the seaweed is collected and dried by hand, cultivated and farmed in the open sea or otherwise, or mechanically harvested and processed.

-The Standard is fully compliant with and where required, includes certification under the EU Organic Regulation EC 834/2007 along with the implementing Regulation EC 889/2008 and EC 710/2009, and corresponding regulations under the National Organic Program in the USA.
+The Standard is fully compliant with and where required, concurrent certification can be provided under, the EU Organic Regulation EC 834/2007 along with the implementing Regulation EC 889/2008 and EC 710/2009, and corresponding regulations under the National Organic Program in the USA.

 If you are interested in obtaining further details and certification, please contact the Biodynamic Association: